BLOG

 Wordpress Image Edit

-The benefit of that is that you can choose not to compress an image if you know it should be downloaded and used by other people in their content (i.e. an infographic made for link building).
+The benefit is that you can choose not to compress an image if others know it should be downloaded and used in their content (i.e., an infographic for link building).

 If you don’t have time for that, you can use a tool like WPSmush to help you speed up the process.

-Next, try and serve scaled images.
-This means that you serve one asset to the network and markup will scale the image in CSS or HTML based on the device your visitor is using.
-This is great mobile optimization, because you won’t have smartphone users loading a full sized image, but desktop users will still see the same quality.
+Next, try serving scaled images.
+This means that you serve one asset to the network, and markup will scale the image in CSS or HTML based on the device your visitor is using.
+This is excellent mobile optimization because smartphone users won’t have to load a full-sized image, but desktop users will still see the same quality.

 But that’s only equivalent to one full-sized picture.
 If I rearrange my homepage and replace the image below with a CSS element or background, I can save just as much.